damilare-olaleye/damilare-olaleye/README.md

 - 🌱 I’m currently learning Java, Data Structures and Algorithms, AWS, Automation Testing

-- 👯 I’m looking to collaborate on Kotlin (Android), and Java projects
+- 👯 I’m looking to collaborate on Kotlin (Android), and Java fullstack projects

 - 🥳 Always excited and ready to learn new skills